heavyblotto/WAR/bfw-gdd.md

 - In app purchases

 ### Example War (illustrative walk-through)
-- Pre-War: You choose Yeti with the “Permafrost” variant in Mountain Tier II under Blizzard weather.
-The game locks in which cards are replaced and shuffles both decks using a secure seed.
+- Pre-War: You choose Yeti, select its “Avalanche” Warlord Deck, then choose the “Permafrost” Aspect via your Warbook in Mountain Tier II under Blizzard weather.
+The game resolves the final mapping from Warlord Deck × Aspect under guardrails and shuffles both decks using a secure seed.
 - Round 1: You reveal King of Spades (Ice Carapace) and the AI reveals 9 of Hearts.
 You win and deal 13 + your Power damage; Ice Carapace gives you +1 armor for your next hit.
 - Round 2: Both reveal 8s (tie).
 War! triggers: 3 face-down cards are placed, then both reveal.
 You reveal Queen of Hearts (Glacier Mend) vs AI’s 10 of Clubs.
 You win, deal the big War! damage, then heal from Glacier Mend.
 - Rounds continue with territory rules applying (in Mountain, every third round win grants armor).
 You accrue Spoils on each round win and fill your Epic Meter.
 - End-of-War: You win.
 You receive base XP + Tier bonus, Spoils convert to XP (up to the cap) and award bonus rolls, Mountain reputation increases, and your Yeti gains Mastery XP.
-If this was the Boss node of a Trial, you also earn the Mountain Relic Mk II.
+If this was the Boss node of a Rampage, you also earn the Mountain Relic Mk II.

 ## Game Systems